gusbakers/Gustavo-Science/README.md

-# Gustavo-Science

 Overview

 Welcome to my GitHub repository, where I showcase a diverse range of data science projects.
 My work spans various domains, including finance, healthcare, and business analytics.
-Each project is a testament to my expertise in data analysis, machine learning, and advanced statistical methods.
+Each project is about my expertise in data science , machine learning, and advanced statistical methods.

  Key Projects